1. Home

 Can I do a snagging survey myself?

-Of course, you’ll have to pay for these services, with a snagging survey generally costing between £300-£600 depending on the size of the property.
+A snagging survey generally costs between £300-£600 depending on the size of the property.
 You should compare surveyor prices before choosing one to carry out your survey.

 What should be included on a snagging list?